atoledo1/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is what lets us put functions together.
+It gives us the possibility of accesing functions from parent to child, including in situations where the parent function was terminated.

 2. Study the following code, then answer the questions below.

 ```js